 But for a photographer, anything is a unique opportunity for a new picture :)

 Applying full power of 200 mm lens and the right combination of optical filters led to a better result:

 The image above is taken through the 650 nm red optical filter and polarizer set to the maximum air transparency.
 The effective focal length there [after cropping] is 685 mm.
 The actual resolution is about 16 inches after accounting for diffraction and atmospheric scattering.

 It was 92 degrees out there.
 Thousands of people were roaming along this strip of land, eating something, drinking, and fine-tuning their cameras:

 The countdown was suspended twice, at T-20 and at T-9 minutes.
 Both were scheduled, actually, but I did not know that and the loudspeaker's sound was so poor that many of us could not make much of it.
 So the tension was growing and peaked at the Go-No go poll a few minutes before the liftoff.
 It sounded almost like a ritual, like some magical cantation:

 -- Houston Flight?

--- Houston Flight
+-- Houston Flight is go.